sweetgiggles201/sweetgiggles201/README.md

 ♡ Please don't vent to me, fish for reactions, or make me carry the conversation. **If you interact with me first and you're dry, the conversation is already pointless to me.**

-♡ I don't have a DNI list.
-Just don't be disrespectful or throw shade at my beliefs.

 ♡ I'm not a people pleaser.
 If you don't like me or the way I am, we're probably not going to get along.

 ♡ When it comes to God or Jesus, please be respectful.
 I don't tolerate disrespect toward Jesus or Christianity, dont even try to chat if you are the type to do that!